top of page

 Pelvic Floor Dysfunction in Men: What You Need to Know

-Men's pelvic health is important Pelvic floor dysfunction isn’t just a women’s health issue, it affects men too, often silently.
+Pelvic floor dysfunction isn’t just a women’s health issue, it affects men too, often silently.
 From urinary changes to pain and sexual health challenges, the symptoms can be confusing, frustrating, and hard to talk about.
 But help is available and it starts with understanding what’s going on.
-Common Symptoms in Men Pelvic floor dysfunction in men can show up in ways that are often dismissed or attributed to something else.
-Here are some signs

 stephanytritt